GodotSteam/GodotSteam/docs/tutorials/friends_lobbies.md

 ## Checking if a friend is still in a lobby

-In the case that you are not running `get_lobbies_with_friends()` every frame, there's a small chance a user might click on a lobby a friend has since left, or worse, a lobby that no longer exists.
+In the likely case that you are not running `get_lobbies_with_friends()` every frame, there's a small chance a user might click on a lobby a friend has since left, or worse, a lobby that no longer exists.

 This is a little check you can do before joining the lobby: